anaselhajjaji/local-kafka-devenv/README.md

 To start open python-devcontainer folder in `vscode` and start the devcontainer.

+- Run `consumer.py` that will wait for messages
+- Run `producer.py` that will send the messages

 ## Useful commands to interact with Kafka

 [kafkacat](https://github.com/edenhill/kcat) tool is used.